-The Managed Forest Land (MFL) Program is an incentive program intended to encourage sustainable forestry on private woodlands in Wisconsin with a primary focus on timber production.
+The Managed Forest Law (MFL) Program is an incentive program intended to encourage sustainable forestry on private woodlands in Wisconsin with a primary focus on timber production.
 The MFL Program offers private owners of woodlands a reduced property tax rate as an incentive to participate.
 All Wisconsin private woodland owners with at least 10 acres of contiguous forestland in the same city, village, or town are eligible to apply provided the lands meet the other criteria: 1) a minimum of 80 percent of the land is in forest, 2) the land is primarily used for growing forest products (croplands, pastures, orchards, etc. are not eligible), and 3) there are no recreational uses that interfere with forest management.

 A number of landowners in Racine County participate in the MFL Program.
-Lands are enrolled in either a "closed" category, which is not available to the public or an "open" lands category, in which the public is allowed access for recreational activities such as hunting, fishing, and cross-country skiing.
-Enrollment is by contract between the Wisconsin Department of Natural Resources and the landowner, and the landowner can choose a 25-or 50-year contract.
+Lands are enrolled in either a "closed" category, which is not available to the public, or an "open" lands category, in which the public is allowed access for recreational activities such as hunting, fishing, and cross-country skiing.
+Enrollment is by contract between the WDNR and the landowner, and the landowner can choose a 25- or 50-year contract.
 Landowners must also agree to follow a forest management plan.
 The MFL Program was created in 1985, replacing similar programs-the Wisconsin Forest Crop Law Program and Wisconsin Woodland Tax Law Program.
-As shown on Map 8, a total of 1,256 "closed" acres and 23 "open" acres were enrolled in the MFL Program in Racine County in 2005.
+Map 2.8 shows land enrolled in the Managed Forest Law Program in 2023.